Northwest Florida State College welcomes our online students!

 - Be inclusive.
 Send group messages to all members and try to keep lines of communication open.

-- Enjoy this website about the Core Rules of Netiquette.
+- Review this website about the Core Rules of Netiquette.

 NWF State College E-mail should be used for official communication at the college.
 E-mail sent from other personal accounts may be ignored, junked or get deleted.
 So when contacting an instructor, plan to use your NWF State College E-mail.
 If you check another E-mail account very regularly and want to forward your NWF State College E-mail to that account, login to your NWF State College E-mail and follow these directions.
 More E-mail assistance is available to you.